jamisoncrawford/MetaVitals/index.md

 * Embedding visualizations in websites
 * Sharing content on social media
 * Using URLs to update your data in real time
-* Navigating Maps and Profile Pages
+* Navigating Maps and Location Profile Pages
 * Other website features

 ## How to Use This Guide